Lectio Divina

 What is Lectio Divina?

-We can do Lectio Divina alone or in a group.
-There are four stages – Lectio, Meditatio, Oratio, Contemplatio ; (NB – these stages are not necessarily linear)
+You may by this stage want to know a little bit more about the practice.
+There are four stages – Lectio, Meditatio, Oratio, Contemplatio ; Reading, Meditation, Prayer, Contemplation.
+(NB – these are not necessarily linear)

-Read Aloud – slowly. (lectio) Hear the Word.
+1. Lectio: Read Aloud.
+Hear the Word – slowly.
 Hear Jesus speaking.

-Receive the word (meditatio) – a personal address from God to me.
+2. Receive the word (meditatio) – a personal address from God to me.
+Listen to God.

 Thomas Cranmer in his Homily on Scripture ended it with an exhortation to read scripture in this way: “Let us ruminate, and, as it were, chew the cud, that we may have the sweet juice, spiritual effect, marrow, honey, kernel, taste, comfort and consolation of <the words>.